last release: Oct 2014

 The crop condition map, kindly provided by the GEO Global Agricultural Monitoring initiative (GEOGLAM), synthesizes information for all four AMIS crops in major growing areas.
 Assessments are based on a combination of national and regional crop analyst inputs along with earth observation data.
 Crops that are in less than favourable conditions are displayed on the map with their crop symbol.

 - Soybeans: Overall conditions are very good primarily owing to the US crop.
-In the northern hemisphere, conditions are exceptional in the US where production is expected to significantly surpass the previous record.
-In China conditions are generally favourable though there is concern due to dry conditions in parts of the northeastern growing region.
-In Canada conditions are mixed due to the ongoing cool and wet weather and recent frost events.
+In the northern hemisphere a record crop is expected in the US owing to good weather and increased area.
+In China, conditions are generally favourable though concern remains due to earlier dry conditions in parts of the northeaster growing region.
+In Canada, conditions remain mixed due to the ongoing cool and wet weather and recent frost events.
 In the southern hemisphere the planting season has begun in Brazil under favourable conditions.